State treasurers renew call for independent chair at Wells Fargo

 Co-filers of the resolution included Illinois State Treasurer Michael Frerichs, shareholder adviser Hermes EOS and Needmor Fund, which had filed before Stumpf's departure.

+In a separate news release on Tuesday, Frerichs said the bank's "predatory and illegal banking practices have proved that the company needs a set of independent eyes to ensure stronger, unbiased oversight."

+Frerichs had earlier cut some state business with Wells Fargo, such as suspending its use as a broker dealer.

-(Reporting by Ross Kerber in Boston; additional reporting by Jonathan Stempel in New York; Editing by Dan Grebler)
+Reporting by Ross Kerber in Boston; additional reporting by Jonathan Stempel in New York; Editing by Dan Grebler and Jonathan Oatis